mbrukman/a-conceptual-overview-of-asyncio/readme.md

 ```

 The only way to yield (or effectively cede control) from a coroutine is to `await` an object that `yield`s in its `__await__` method.
 That might sound odd to you.
 Frankly, it was to me too.
 1. What about a `yield` directly within the coroutine?
 The coroutine becomes a generator-coroutine, a different beast entirely.
+I address generator-coroutines in the Appendix if you're curious.
 2. What about a `yield from` within the coroutine to a function that `yield`s (i.e. plain generator)?
 SyntaxError: `yield from` not allowed in a coroutine.
+I believe Python made this a SyntaxError to mandate only one way of using coroutines for the sake of simplicity.
+Ideologically, `yield from` and `await` are very similar.

 #### Futures